Willie-Conway/DataVista-Comand-Line-Application/README.md

   - Confidence intervals
 - Conduct normality tests on specified columns.

+### Hypothesis Testing
+- Perform hypothesis testing using T-Tests and Chi-Squared tests to validate assumptions about your data.

 ### Machine Learning
 - Train a simple linear regression model using numeric columns as features and a user-defined target column.
 - Evaluate the model's performance using R² score.

+### Clustering
+- Implement clustering techniques such as K-Means to identify natural groupings within the data.

+### Time Series Forecasting
+- Perform time series analysis and forecasting using techniques like ARIMA or exponential smoothing.

 ### Visualization Options
 - **Distribution Plot**: Visualize the distribution of a specified numeric column.